Assistance programs Arlington County Virginia.

 Final Salute, Inc. offers assistance to veterans and U.S. military reserve families.
 The non-profit can provide rent, security deposit and utility assistance in the form of a grant or free, zero percent loan.
-2331 Mill Road, Suite 100, Alexandria, VA 22314, (703)224-8845.
+Location is 2331 Mill Road, Suite 100, Alexandria, VA 2231.
+Call (703)224-8845.

 Arlington Virginia Family Service - Support is for seniors, immigrants, and low income families.
 Everything from housing to dental assistance and credit counseling is arranged.
 They also have a thrift store for gently used clothing and holiday goods.
 More information NVFS assistance programs.

 Arlington Food Assistance Center (AFAC) – Provides food and meals.
+Families can get baby formula, personal hygiene supplies and other stuff.
 There are two locations of this pantry.

 - 606 North Irving Street, Arlington, Virginia 22201, dial (703)845-8486